loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_3.md

 For it to be possible to render, the output from the frontend projects needs to be available in the Optimizely CMS project.
 You can, for example, take the entire build directory and place it under Assets.
 If you want to have several different frontend projects in the same Optimizely CMS project, you need to place the frontend projects in separate catalogs.

-> I usually work with the frontend project being in a own repository and when the frontend team then makes a release, it will trigger a pipeline/workflow that automatically builds and commits the output in the repository where Optimizely CMS is located, it also creates a pull/merge request.
+> I usually work with the frontend project being in a separate repository and when the frontend team then makes a release, it will trigger a pipeline/workflow that automatically builds and commits the output in the repository where Optimizely CMS is located, it also creates a pull/merge request.

 ## Configuration